-SFHS is a closed campus as such students may not leave campus during the school day or event without expressed pre-permission from parents or guardians.
+SFHS is a closed campus.
+As a closed campus, students are expected to remain on school grounds for the entire duration of the school day.
+Students are not permitted to leave campus during school hours, including free blocks, unless a valid, authorized medical note is submitted to the attendance office in advance or upon return.
 All students leaving campus, except those utilizing their early dismissal pass, must sign out in the front office prior to leaving campus.
 Parents may not advise the school after a student has left campus that they gave permission for the student to leave.
-Students found not to have signed out or who have left campus without pre-permission will receive Saturday School or Suspension.
+Students found not to have signed out or who have left campus without prior permission will receive Saturday School or Suspension.
+Co-curricular activities could also be impacted.
+Administration withholds the right to change this policy as they see fit throughout the school year.